It’s time to go back to school…

 Unfortunately, not all of those emotions are positive.

 What better time to introduce meridian tapping to your children than right now, during their first few weeks of school?

 I can still remember my first day of kindergarten, looking around for my mother, realizing that she had left me in a new, unfamiliar environment, and attempting to be as brave as possible because I didn’t want my best friend to see me crying.
-That was forty-seven years ago.
+That was fifty-two years ago.

 All children have worries about what their new school year may bring.
 They experience separation anxiety as well as anxieties about their new teachers and friendships.
 As they grow older, they worry about course requirements, social issues, academic abilities and homework load.
 At the university level, they often experience a great deal of stress with the added components of financial worries and concerns about leaving home for the first time.